Frank Pfütze: Career

 He also won four medals at the 1975 World Aquatics Championships and LEN European Aquatics Championships of 1974 and 1977, including one gold in the 1500 m freestyle (1974), setting a new European record.
 He broke another European record in 1976, in the 400 m freestyle.

+Death

 Pfütze died of a sudden heart failure at age 32, leaving a wife and a son.
 Whereas the cause of his death remained uncertain, it was tentatively related to the East German doping program that Pfütze was involved in.